ansys/pydpf-post/doc/source/user_guide/accessing_results.rst

     >>> acceleration = solution.misc.nodal_acceleration()

-All keyword arguments are available for miscellaneous results, except location.
+All keyword arguments are available for miscellaneous results, except ``location``.
 For more information, see :ref:`ref_result_keywords`.

-Some subresults might may be available as keyword arguments, such as the scalar components of nodal acceleration:
+Some subresults might be available as keyword arguments, such as the scalar components of nodal acceleration:

 .. code:: python